Pricing of water for agriculture

 For extraction of (ground) water, specific rules are set forth in provincial environmental regulations and in the Bylaws of the water boards.
 These rules apply to the notification, registration and licensing obligation.
 Depending on the type of obligation, a relatively low fee – in the way of levies must be paid to the water board for extraction of surface water for irrigation purposes.
 However, not all water boards apply such levy systems.
 Farmers who extract groundwater incur costs associated with levies, publication and provincial levies.
 Because the levies are payable per m3 of extracted water, the incurred costs are much higher than the costs associated with the use of surface water.
 The province of Brabant, for example, charges € 0.19 per m3 of groundwater extracted if more than 10 m3 of water is pumped up per hour.
 Irrigation wells typically have a much larger pumping capacity.

-National Priority List.
+During periods of water shortage, distribution of the available water in the national waters is determined according to the National Priority List.
 Distribution of regional waters is subject to regional priority lists that are based on the national list.
 Agriculture is low on the list of priorities.

 In the event of looming water shortage, prioritised measures are taken to provide flood protection (stability of peat dikes, maintaining water levels) and to prevent irreversible damage to soil, drinking water and energy resources.
 To safeguard these interests, the water boards may supply fresh water or let in brackish water via alternative routes in order to maintain the water levels in areas with peat dikes.
 Provinces also have the option to establish regional priority lists within categories 3 and 4 or enter into regional water agreements.
 Both are established for different regions and implemented within the capabilities of the water system (2012).